sombriks/sombriks-hq/src/blog/0085-spring-security-configuration.md

 For any minimal security strategy, you need to identify the user and list what that user can do.

-In jakarta-ee there is JAAS, with roles and principals to deal with.
+In jakarta-ee, there is [JAAS][jaas], with roles and principals to deal with.

-In spring there are UserDetails and GrantedAuthority.
+In spring, there are **UserDetails** and **GrantedAuthority**.

 You **must** implement those and also implement a service able to get the user, so spring-security can handle them.

-In short, implement those:
+In short, implement those, taking your own domain in account:

 - UserDetails
 - GrantedAuthority